The price of Greenland

 Increased investment due to increased certainty from being under the American umbrella;

 How likely are these benefits to materialize?
 It’s impossible to say.
-American territories are generally richer than comparable areas—Puerto Rico is much richer than the Dominican Republic; the northern tier of U.S. states is richer than Canada; Guam and the CMNI are much richer than the other Pacific islands.
-Some of that may be due to economies of scale.
-But we don’t really know.
+American territories are generally richer than comparable areas — Puerto Rico is much richer than the Dominican Republic; the northern tier of U.S. states is richer than Canada; Guam and the CMNI are much richer than the other Pacific islands; American Samoa is much richer than Samoan Samoa.
+But we don’t really know if those examples will travel to Greenland.

 Increased investment is likely, especially given federal support.
-But not all Greenlanders will be super happy with a tourism boom or an explosive growth in mining.
+That will raise incomes.
+But not all Greenlandics will be super happy with a tourism boom or explosive growth in mining.

-There are two other things to keep in mind about linking with the United States.
-First, the constitution would not automatically apply in full.
+There is one other things to keep in mind about linking with the United States: the U.S. Constitution would not automatically apply in full.
+I cannot stress that enough.
 Greenland could keep laws and customs that do not conform to mainland practice, much as the Commonwealth of the Northern Marianas Island (CNMI) limits non-Chamorro land ownership and basically had its own immigration law until 2009.
-(Blather about how Greenland would need to abolish its health care system to conform to the mainland is specious.)
-Second, Greenland would retain the right to secede with Congressional approval — the precedent set by the secession of the Commonwealth of the Philippines in 1946 is clear.
+(When somebody tells you that Greenland would need to abolish its health care system to conform to the mainland, the they are mistaken or lying.)
+The fact that the Constitution does not apply in full also means that U.S. could grant Greenland the right to secede — say unilaterally with a three-quarters supermajority or some such or a simple majority with Congressional approval or whatever it would take to ease Greenlandic fears of sellers’ remorse.

 The view from Earth